brewchetta/phase-3-orm-animal-zoo/README.md

 For this mock challenge, we'll be working with a domain for a zoo.

-We have one model: `Animal` which shows the animals who occupy our zoo.
+We have two models: `Animal` which shows the animals who belong to a `Zoo`.

 ## Topics